LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM

 \subsection{Language-Guided Gaussian Pruning}

-To maintain map efficiency and compactness, we periodically prune Gaussians.
+To maintain map compactness, we periodically prune Gaussians.
 Conventional pruning in 3DGS-based systems \cite{kerbl20233d, keetha2024splatam, ha2024rgbd, zhu2025loopsplat} relies on geometric heuristics, such as low opacity or large scale.
 However, these methods struggle to distinguish redundant Gaussians, and aggressive geometric pruning often degrades map quality by removing structurally important primitives.

-To overcome this, we introduce a language-guided pruning strategy that augments the geometric criteria with a semantic one, identifying redundant Gaussians that are both spatially proximate and semantically similar.
-This check is highly efficient as it operates directly on the compact 16-dimensional language features $\mathbf{f}$ already stored on each Gaussian.
-This eliminates the need for additional feature extraction, in contrast to other semantic pruning methods that require separate models or significant overhead \cite{zhang2024lp, hanson2025pup, ye20243d}.
+To overcome this, we introduce a language-guided pruning strategy that augments the geometric criteria with a semantic criterion, identifying redundant Gaussians that are spatially proximate and semantically similar.
+This check is efficient as it operates directly on the language features $\mathbf{f}$ already stored on each Gaussian.
+This eliminates the need for additional feature extraction, unlike semantic pruning methods that require separate models or significant overhead \cite{zhang2024lp, hanson2025pup, ye20243d}.

 Specifically, our method identifies redundant primitives by evaluating each Gaussian $G_i$ against its local neighborhood.
 We first find its K-nearest neighbors in 3D space.
 Then, for each neighbor $G_j$, we evaluate its redundancy based on both its Euclidean distance $d(\mathbf{p}_i, \mathbf{p}_j)$ and the cosine similarity of their language features, $\text{sim}(\mathbf{f}_i, \mathbf{f}_j)$.
 A neighbor $G_j$ is marked as redundant if it satisfies the following condition: